 A newsworthy story

 The essence of writing the press release is to inform your clients about a new development in your brand.
-Even so, this doesn’t meant that every story belongs in a press release.
+Even so, this doesn’t mean that every story belongs in a press release.
 As we said before, some of your announcements will be better suited for blog posts or social media updates.
 What your reader needs in a press release is newsworthy content.
 This is the same thing the media expects when they click and read your release.

 A newsworthy story should resemble a well-written newspaper article.
-As for the format, it’s best to stick to the inverted pyramid style if you want to retain reader attention while communicating the important facts.
+As for the format, it’s best to stick to the inverted pyramid style if you want to retain the reader’s attention while communicating the important facts.
 This writing style highlights the critical information at the beginning and the least important details at the end.
 That’s not to say that the readers will not read the end of your release.
 This writing format simply improves the chances that readers with short attention spans will get the most crucial details of your story before they wander off.

 Finally, make sure you proofread your release.
 Get rid of all grammatical errors including spelling mistakes.
-Additionally, ensure the format is right before you submitting it to the media.
+Additionally, ensure the format is right before you submit it to the media.
 Do a follow-up after sending it, and be prompt when responding to emails and phone calls from your readers.

 As you can see, writing a press release for a fashion and lifestyle brand is not that hard after all.
 The concept is pretty straightforward and everything is within your ability.
 However, when you’re running a fashion and lifestyle brand, we understand that you might not have the capacity to take on press release writing in addition to your daily responsibilities.
 If this is the case for you, then you shouldn’t hesitate to hire seasoned press release writers to take care of this task.